shadybraden/loggifly/README.md

 ## 🤿 Configuration Deep Dive

-The Quick Start only covered the essential settings, here is a more detailed walktrough of the configuration options.
+The Quick Start only covered the essential settings, here is a more detailed walktrough of all the configuration options.

 ### 📁 Basic Structure

-The `config.yaml` file is divided into four main sections:
+The **`config.yaml`** file is divided into four main sections:

 1. **`settings`**: Global settings like cooldowns and log levels. (_Optional since they all have default values_)
 2. **`notifications`**: Configure Ntfy (_URL, Topic, Token, Priority and Tags_) and/or your Apprise URL
 3. **`containers`**: Define which Containers to monitor and their specific Keywords (_plus optional settings_).
-4. **`global_keywords`**: Keywords that apply to **all** monitored Containers.
+4. **`global_keywords`**: Keywords that apply to _all_ monitored Containers.

 <details><summary><em>Click to expand:</em><strong> ⚙️ Settings </strong></summary>